Summary

 25 Minute(s)

-Once students have assembled their foldable, display slide 8.
-Use the example provided on the slide and the foldable steps to teach students how to follow the steps (how to use the foldable) to solve an equation.
-The first example will be easier for them because they can answer "no" to the first step.
+After assembling, display slide 8.
+Use the provided example and foldable steps to demonstrate solving an equation.
+The first example will allow students to answer "no" to the first step.

 Extend